 Inspiring, engaging, and challenging Americans to re-examine their cultural values on consumption and consumerism and initiating a new national conversation around what “the good life” and the “American dream” mean.

-New Dream's Redefining the Dream program seeks to inspire Americans to re-examine our cultural values on consumption, "the good life," and never-ending economic growth.
+New Dream seeks to inspire people to re-examine their cultural values on consumption, "the good life," and never-ending economic growth.
 You'll find resources like:

 - Our Living the Dream series, profiling folks who are living lives focused on “more of what matters.”